ralphdelia/ralphdelia/README.md

 I'm Ralph, a software engineer with a passion for how technology can help us understand the visual world.
 I bring a proactive mindset to teams and thrive in environments where I can tackle challenges that foster growth and continuous learning.
 Recently, I have been particularly interested in image vector embeddings and their potential for organizing and exploring visual content.

 ### Frame
-I developed [Frame](https://www.frame-platform.com), an image search platform specifically designed for developers.
-It simplifies the entire embedding and image search process and deploys it directly to your AWS account.
-The platform provides image embedding and multimodal similarity search through a user-friendly API.
+I developed [Frame](https://www.frame-platform.com), an image search platform built for developers, offering image embedding and multimodal similarity search via an easy-to-use API.
+It abstracts the entire embedding and image search pipeline and deploys it to your AWS account.

 You can learn more about Frame [here](https://www.frame-platform.com/case-study/introduction/)!